 For those who observe Shabbat, not only cars but all forms of technology are forbidden.
 Phones and computers are switched off, public transport grinds to a halt, and the Friday night meal must be cooked before the sun goes down.
 (Even cameras are forbidden, which is why this post has no photographs from our Shabbat meal.)

 Of course, with so many different communities in Jerusalem, not everyone observes Shabbat.
 But religious Jews, and many secular ones, do follow the custom.
 This means that it can be difficult for tourists to find food or entertainment on a Friday evening (other than inside the Old City where Christian and Palestinian restaurants are open as usual).
 Shabbat of a Lifetime is a way of bridging the gap, allowing visitors to enjoy a traditional meal while participating in the rituals of a family Shabbat.

 Experiencing Shabbat of a Lifetime

 We were at the home of Nicky and Jonny in Gonen, a quiet residential area of the city.
-It was a large party: apart from our group of nine travel bloggers there were Nicky and Jonny’s three children, and five of their friends and neighbours of assorted ages.
+It was a large party: apart from our group of nine travel writers there were Nicky and Jonny’s three children, and five of their friends and neighbours of assorted ages.
 I got the impression that they frequently hosted large gatherings like this.